sakibabid2000-coder/team_sync_app/readme.md

 ## What can be done next

-1. Finish the remaining Phase 4/5 items above (Activity Logs, Filter by Department, Export Completion Report, Archive Employee, per-task overdue indicators).
+All Phase 1–5 proposal items are now implemented.
+Remaining ideas:

-2. Add a real data layer (e.g. a repository/service abstraction) so screens aren't each holding their own disconnected copies of mock data — today, for example, "Alex Morgan" exists as separate, independently-editable records in the Dashboard, Employees, and Task Details screens.
+1. Add a real data layer (e.g. a repository/service abstraction) so screens aren't each holding their own disconnected copies of mock data — today, for example, "Alex Morgan" exists as separate, independently-editable records in the Dashboard, Employees, and Task Details screens.
-3. Add persistence (local: `shared_preferences`/`sqflite`; or a real backend) so onboarding progress survives a restart.
+2. Add persistence (local: `shared_preferences`/`sqflite`; or a real backend) so onboarding progress survives a restart.
-4. Add authentication and role-based access (Admin/HR vs. Manager vs.
+3. Add authentication and role-based access (Admin/HR vs. Manager vs.
    New Hire), per the proposal's Phase 1 user roles.
-5. Wire the Tasks and Reports screens up to the same underlying data model as the rest of the app instead of static mock content.
+4. Wire the Tasks and Reports screens up to the same underlying data model as the rest of the app instead of static mock content.
+5. Actually render/print the Export Completion Report's HTML (e.g. via a WebView or by writing it to a file) instead of only showing/ copying the raw markup.